darkzmaj/baze2v5/README.md

-# Baze podataka 2 v5
-Projekat za predmet baze2
+# An app writen in Java for a collage exam

-Neophodni su sledeci fajlovi da bi aplikacija radila: rs2xml.jar i ojbdc6.jar.
+Necessary libraries: rs2xml.jar i ojbdc6.jar.